mapbox/asset-tracking/README.md

 }
 ```

-If you want to visualize, via a map, the sample data in the pipeline you will need to [starting the testing harness](#sending-data) and then open `localhost:5000` in a browser.
+If you want to visualize your data via a map you will need to [starting the testing harness](#sending-data) and then open `localhost:5000` in a browser.
 The sample web page will query the Dynamo-backed API and display current asset positions on a Mapbox map.

 This should result in the map below.
 The map shows the live asset location and asset metadata in a mouseover tooltip: